-The next BC Food History Network school-based food history contest will begin in September of 2017.
 The BC Food History Network sponsored history contests in 2013 and 2014, thanks to the generous support of THEN/HIER [The History Education Network], THESA [Teachers of Home Economics Specialist Association] and CHEF [Canadian Home Economics Foundation].
 Past winning entries are available for viewing here.

-In the meantime, here are some interesting BC food facts:
+Here are some interesting BC food facts:

 DID YOU KNOW?